Helping you to prepare for the Procurement Act

 Tenders Direct is the UK’s most accurate tender alert service.

-Since 1993, we have been helping businesses to find and win work within the public sector.
-Our core service is offering notifications of public sector contracting opportunities in the United Kingdom, Republic of Ireland and European Union.
+We have been helping businesses to find tenders since 1993.
+Our core service offers tender alerts for public sector opportunities in the United Kingdom, Republic of Ireland and European Union.

 To answer this question, you will have to do some research.